secretstartups/handbook/content/handbook/people-group/engagement.md

 #### Questions and Support

 The GitLab Team Member Engagement Survey is managed by the People Connect Team.
-If you require support or have any questions around the survey please be sure to reach out via `#people-connect` in Slack or email `people-connect@gitlab.com`.
+If you require support or have any questions around the survey please be sure to reach out via HelpLab.

 ## Previous Engagement Survey Results